Reconnecting with the Deep, Impulsive Human Need for Danger

 The nomadic hunter-gatherer lifestyle is characterized by a profound connection with the Now

-At some point in human history — what we might refer to as the start of human history, in fact — the point where pre-history became recorded history, perhaps — human beings somehow became disconnected from this innate, inherent, natural state of flow, this complete immersion in the present moment.
-We became aware of the passage of time — of time as a continuum — of past, present and future as distinct temporal states.
 This loss of our primeval innocence caused us to distinguish the past from the future and to come to believe or understand that the present moment is not all-encompassing.
-We associated our knowledge, memories and experiences with the past — at least to the extent that we were able to correctly remember and record them.
+We associated our knowledge, memories, and experiences with the past — at least to the extent we could accurately remember and record them.
 And we associated the experience and process of becoming aware, of learning and growing, with the present.
 But the future was, and remains, the source of our deepest fascination and fears.
 The future represents for us the unknown, the unpredictable, the uncontrollable — the possibility, and inevitability, of change.

 Technological progress — the story of Man attempting to exercise control over his environment